| With

 Sound absorbency which

-increases sound insulation particularly when used in combination
+increases sound insulation particularly when used in

-with harder building materials such as concrete;
+combination with harder building materials such as concrete;

 •

 Safe to use.
-EPS is non
+EPS is

-toxic, does not contain CFCs, can be
+non toxic, does not contain CFCs,

-and non-allergenic;
+is odorless and non-allergenic;

 •